-It has been arranged to provide data about the categories mr. Rudyard Kipling has exploited to characterize the Italian soldiers at the three fronts (the Isonzo front, the Trentino front and the Julian Alps front).
+Column 1 refers to the aspects of the soldier profile Mr. Rudyard Kipling has illustrated to characterize the Italian soldiers at the three fronts (the Isonzo, the Trentino and the Julian Alps front).

-The second column offers the quotations supporting our research results and the third column is a critical analysis and a reflection on the effect of mr. Rudyard Kipling's narrative strategies in the reports.
-Elements of the setting will be considered, since the setting is strictly connected with the soldiers' attitude and their determination in carrying out the tasks encompassed in their duties.
+Column 2 provides the quotations supporting our research results

+Column 3 offers our interpretation of the data collected and the critical analysis and reflection on the effects of Rudyard Kipling's narrative strategies in the reports.

+Elements of the setting will be considered too, since it is strictly connected with the soldiers' attitude and their determination in carrying out the tasks encompassed in their duties.
 In addition, a comparison between Italian soldiers and other troops of soldiers has enlarged the perspective from which our conclusions about the profile of the Italian soldiers has been drawn.

-Particularly relevant has proved to be, among the overall categories considered, the sense of duty, strictly connected to their ideal values, shared religious code and personal education.
-Further categories taken into consideration to better put into focus the Italian soldiers' profile have been: the condition of war, their dressing style, the tasks and actions they had to carry out together with their use of language, the nature of their relationships to end with the influence played by the war to the development of their personality.
-It goes without saying that, as it happens with everybody's personal development, also age and origin have been considered since they play a relevant part in providing support on the analysis of one's growth.
+Among the overall aspects of characterization considered, the sense of duty, strictly connected to soldiers' ideal values, shared religious code and personal education have proved to be also particularly relevant.

+Further categories taken into consideration to better put into focus the Italian soldiers' profile have been the condition of war, the soldiers' dressing style, the tasks and actions they had to carry out together, their use of language as well as the nature of their relationships, to end with the influence played by the war for the development of their personality.

+It goes without saying that, as it happens with everybody's personal development, also age and origin have been taken into consideration since they play a relevant part in supporting one's growth.

-The idea conveyed in the reports has also been affected by narrative technique and the choice of specific point of view in narration: telling and showing alternate according to the effect and the message mr. Rudyard Kipling wanted to communicate to an English as well as an international readership.
+The idea conveyed in the reports has also been affected by narrative technique and the choice of specific point/s of view in narration.
+Indeed, telling and showing alternate according to the effect and the message Mr. Rudyard Kipling wanted to communicate to an English as well as an international readership.